microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-list-serviceplans.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List the currently available service plans that the organization can purchase for the Cloud PCs.
+List the currently available service plans that an organization can purchase for their Cloud PCs.

 ## Permissions